tomodachi94/awesome-computercraft/README.md

 > Note: This section is for programs that are not mods or Lua programs and **directly** relate to the subject of this list.

+### Bridging

+> Note: This subsection is for programs which allow ComputerCraft things to be accessed out of the game, primarily through the Internet.

+- Ultron Control: A program which exposes a web API for controlling turtles. **[Source](https://gitlab.com/Merith-TK/ultron-control)**

 ### Emulators

 - CCEmuX: A CC and CC:T emulator which executes the mods directly. **[Web](https://emux.cc) - [Source](https://github.com/CCEmuX/CCEmuX) - [Docs](https://emux.cc/getting-started.html)**